SymfonyCasts/symfony6/sfcasts/ep1/setup.md

 The secret sauce of Symfony is that it starts *tiny*, which makes it easy to learn.
 But then, it scales up its features automatically through a unique recipe system.
-In Symfony 6, those features include new JavaScript tools and na ew security system... just to name two of the many new things.
+In Symfony 6, those features include new JavaScript tools and a new security system... just to name two of the many new things.

 Symfony is also lightning fast with a huge focus on creating a joyful developer